Scaling & Root Planing

-Depending on the severity of your disease, an initial stage of treatment for periodontal disease usually includes a thorough cleaning that may include scaling or root planing.
-The objective of these non-surgical procedures is to remove etiologic agents such as dental plaque and tartar, which cause gingival inflammation and disease.
-Dr. Noraian can use scaling and root planing as a stand-alone non-surgical treatment or preventative measure, or as an adjunct to surgical intervention.
-He performs this procedure with cases of gingivitis and earlier forms of periodontal disease when used in a non-surgical application.
+The initial stage of treatment for periodontal disease is usually a thorough cleaning that may include scaling or root planing.
+The objective of these non-surgical procedures is to remove etiologic agents such as dental plaque and tartar, or calculus, which cause gingival inflammation and disease.
+Scaling and root planing can be used as a stand-alone treatment, or a preventative measure.
+They are commonly preformed on cases of gingivitis and moderate to severe periodontal disease.

 What do the procedures entail?

 Dr. Noraian will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
-Dr. Noraian may recommend scaling and root planing depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis.
-In some cases, he will use local anesthesia during the procedure.
+Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Your Last Name(s) may recommend scaling and root planing.
+In some cases, a local anesthesia may be used during the procedure.

 - Root Planing:

-Dr. Noraian may recommend antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) to help control the growth of bacteria that create toxins and causes periodontitis.
-In some cases, Dr. Noraian may place antibiotics in the periodontal pockets after scaling and planing.
-He does this to control infection and to encourage normal healing in a specific area.
-Depending on the severity of the disease, he may even prescribe oral antibiotics along with the scaling and root planing procedure.
+Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
+In some cases, Your Last Name(s) may place antibiotic fibers in the periodontal pockets after scaling and planing.
+This may be done to control infection and to encourage normal healing.

-When deep pockets between teeth and gums are present, it is difficult for Dr. Noraian to remove plaque and tartar thoroughly.
-You will seldom, if ever, be able to keep these pockets clean and free of plaque, which allows for healing by scar formation rather than regeneration.
-After sufficient healing time, Dr. Noraian will perform a comprehensive re-examination to determine if you need additional intervention with surgery to restore periodontal health.
+When deep pockets between teeth and gums are present, it is difficult for Your Last Name(s) to thoroughly remove plaque and tartar.
+Patients can seldom, if ever, keep these pockets clean and free of plaque.
+Consequently, surgery may be needed to restore periodontal health.